Levan Varshalomidze

 Levan Varshalomidze (ლევან ვარშალომიძე) (born 17 January 1972) is a Georgian politician and the Chairman of the Government of the Autonomous Republic of Adjara from 2004 to 2012.
 He assumed office on 20 July 2004, following the resignation of Aslan Abashidze—who had run the region in defiance to the central government of Georgia—during the 2004 Adjara crisis.

+In 2025, Varshalomidze was detained in Kazakhstan, presumably on the request of Russia.

 Education and early career

 Varshalomidze was born in Batumi.
-He graduated with a degree in law, in 1994, from the Kiev State University, where he befriended a fellow Georgian student, Mikheil Saakashvili.
+He graduated with a degree in law in 1994 from the Kiev State University, where he befriended a fellow Georgian student, Mikheil Saakashvili.
 He obtained a PhD from the same institution in 1999 and joined the ranks of the Ministry of Foreign Affairs of Georgia.
 In 2000, when Saakashvili was the minister of justice of Georgia, he appointed Varshalomidze to head one of its bureaus.
 After a brief service with the Ministry of Finance of Georgia in 2002, he retired to a private sector.
 After Georgia's November 2003 Rose Revolution, which brought Saakashvili to power, Varshalomidze was appointed Director of the Georgian Railways in January 2004.